 Not Covered by an Employer Retirement Plan.
-If you are single and are not considered covered by an employer retirement plan, or if you are married and neither you nor your spouse are considered covered by an employer retirement plan, your IRA contributions are fully tax-deductible, regardless of your MAGI or your tax filing status.
+If you are single or if you are married and neither you nor your spouse (when filing a joint tax return) are considered covered by an employer retirement plan, your IRA contributions are fully tax-deductible, regardless of your MAGI or your tax filing status.

-If you are married, filing jointly, and you are not covered by an employer retirement plan but your spouse is covered, the combined MAGI threshold for determining the deductible amount of your Traditional IRA contribution \$181,000-\$191,000 for 2014 and \$183.000-\$193,000 for 2015.
-This MAGI threshold will be increased annually to reflect a cost-of-living adjustment, if any.
+If you are married, filing jointly, and you are not covered by an employer retirement plan but your spouse is covered, the applicable threshold for your combined MAGI is \$150,000-\$160,000 (as indexed).
+For married persons filing separate returns (who lived together at any time during the year), the MAGI threshold is \$0-\$10,000.

-If you are married (and lived together at any time during the year), filing separate returns, and you are not covered by an employer retirement plan but your spouse is covered, the combined MAGI threshold for determining the deductible amount of your Traditional IRA contribution is \$0-\$10,000.